mikhailshilkov/mikhailio-hugo/content/lab/pulumi/9-archiveapp/index.md

 export const archiveEndpoint = pulumi.interpolate`${archiveApp.endpoint}hello`;
 ```

-These lines is all that is required to create another fully-functional Function App.
+These lines are everything required to create another fully-functional Function App.
 Run `pulumi up` again.
 It adds the following resources to your stack:

 ```
 $ pulumi up --yes